tamas-len/obsidian-notes/content/Philosophy-2527.md

 ---
 created: 2025-11-25
-last-modified: 2025-11-26
+last-modified: 2025-11-27
 cssclasses:
 ---
 Log in to [this website](https://sites.google.com/uwcad.it/philosophy/) with your uwcad account\
-USE the website --> tips, examples, guides, handuouts\
+USE the website --> tips, examples, guides, handouts\
 In my notes on this website you can find reworked handouts for better understanding